 In this paper, we address the problem of finding minimum power assignment in wireless ad hoc networks such that the induced communication graph is a spanner of the communication graph when all nodes transmit at their maximum power.
-In a wireless network, each wireless node has an omni-directional antenna and a single transmission of a node can be received by any node within its vicinity which, we assume, is a disk centered at this node.
+In a wireless network, each wireless node has an omnidirectional antenna and a single transmission of a node can be received by any node within its vicinity (called transmission range) which, we assume, is a disk centered at this node.
 A wireless node can receive the signal from another node if it is within the transmission range of the sender.
 Otherwise, they communicate through multi-hop wireless links by using intermediate nodes to relay the message.
-Generally, nodes in an ad-hoc network are mobile as well, but in this paper we are primarily concerned with relatively static nodes.
-Energy conservation is a critical issue in ad hoc wireless network for the node and network life, as the nodes are powered by small batteries only.
-Thus research efforts have focused on designing minimum-power-assignment algorithms for typical network tasks such as broadcast transmission [1], [2], [3], [4], routing [5], connectivity [6], [7], [8], [9], [10], and fault-tolerance [11], [12], [13].
+Larger transmission range of a wireless node means more neighbors it can communicate directly, but it costs more energy.
+Energy conservation is a critical issue in wireless ad hoc network for the node and network life, as the nodes are powered by small batteries only.
+Thus research efforts have focused on designing minimum-power-assignment (or called minimum-transmission-range-assignment) algorithms for typical network tasks such as broadcast transmission [2, 3, 4, 5], routing [6], connectivity [7, 8, 9, 10, 11], and fault-tolerance [12, 13, 14].